swisnl/filament-activitylog/README.md

 relations.
 The relation value formatter recognizes the relation from the foreign key and finds the appropriate related model.
 This model is then passed to the builder again, so the builder can format the related model.

-The `FilamentActivitylog::registerAttributeTableValueFormatter` method accepts a second parameter, which is the priority of the formatter.
+The `FilamentActivityLog::registerAttributeTableValueFormatter` method accepts a second parameter, which is the priority of the formatter.
 The default priority is 0.
 The higher the priority, the earlier the formatter is called.
 All built-in formatters have a negative priority, so they are called after custom formatters (unless you explicitly give them a lower priority).